KeyPuncher/WiinUPro/README.md

 # Other Questions You May or May Not Ask
 How do I pronounce this?
 * Doesn't matter.
 I say Win-You-Pro but technically it's spelt like Wing-You-Pro.
-I derrived it from the short version Windows - Win, mixed in Wii - Wiin, added the U from Wii U - WiinU, and the focus was the Wii U's Pro Controller (the whole point why I mad the thing) so added on Pro = WiinUPro.
+I derrived it from the short version Windows - Win, mixed in Wii - Wiin, added the U from Wii U - WiinU, and the focus was the Wii U's Pro Controller (the whole point why I made the thing) so added on Pro = WiinUPro.
 Soft from WiinUSoft is a play on Lite versions of software.
 I don't consider it a "Lite" version because it's not restricted functionality, it's just meant for a different audience.

 Is this still in development?
 * It's unclear, I know.
-I come back to this project in random bursts when I feel like life has opened up and that I feel like I can spend time on it again and help random people on the internet who stil use it.
+I come back to this project in random bursts when I feel like life has opened up and that I feel like I can spend time on it again and help random people on the internet who still use it.
-I would love to finish it and finally release WiinUSoft 1.0, but it just feels so far away.
-There's so many other projects I wish to work on as well, but time does not permit.
-Heck, it's mid 2023 and I'm just now adding a readme after being on Github since 2017.
-I first created my little side project here a decade ago.
+I do really want to finally release WiinUSoft 1.0, and I think it's close now!

 Will there be more to WiinUSoft?
 * WiinUSoft is for the most part done.
 Aside from some technical upgrades, 3.5 is the version that will be around for a while until WiinUPro becomes feature complete, then features can trickle over.

 What else is on the roadmap for WiinUPro?
-* Roadmap is used very loosely here FYI.
-I really really want to add easy to configure and use gyro controls and IR calibration.
-Sure it has some IR support now, but calibration could be so much easier.
-Plus IR could be obsolete with the motion plus capabilities.
-I have ideas, it just requires a lot of work and short bursts don't work well for that sort of level of changes.
-I did start a branch though.
+* Now that there's some IR support (celebrate!), the only thing left is motion controls.
+I'm not going to do anything too fancy because I'm suddently motivated to finally hit version 1.0, but basically gyro aiming and tilt controls.

 What's the reason for the long periods of hiatus?
 * Life stuff.
 If I include pets there's 6 other beings in my home I take care of.